AbstractSDK/cw-orchestrator/docs/src/chains/rollkit.md

 See how to setup your main function in the [main function](../contracts/scripting.md#main-function) section.
 Update the network passed into the `Daemon` builder to be `networks::ROLLKIT_1`.

+## Compatibility

+This integration has been tested using the CosmWasm setup with Rollkit.
+The following versions were used:

+- Mocha testnet node: `celestia/v0.15.0.beta.1`
+- Rollup node: `wasmd/v0.50.0` (which opens up port 9290 locally)

+Please contact us on [Discord](http://discord.gg/uch3Tq3aym) if you have any issues.

 ## References

 - [Rollkit Documentation](https://rollkit.dev/learn/intro)